Unified Platforms: The Real Moat is Built Before You Build AI

 When I joined Sitecore in 2017, the situation was clear.
 The business was under pressure.
 The Content Management System (CMS) category was commoditized.
 Every vendor sold roughly the same product with a thin layer of personalization.

 Customers were stitching together large numbers of tools to make their digital experience stacks work.
 Nothing truly stood out.
-My mandate, running strategy, M&A, and partnerships, was to work with the CEO and management team to define a real breakout play and then execute it.
+My job was to help the CEO and team pick a clear direction, then use M&A and partnerships to make it real.
+And the answer wasn’t “a better CMS.”

 The breakthrough wasn’t a better CMS.
 It was recognizing that content without feedback is wasted effort.
 This was a real customer pain point that we heard repeatedly.